 It is more than reasonable to speculate that a certain percent of neurotoxins would be circulating continuously.
-Some neurotoxins, already intracellular, but unattached, might possibly be eluted due to a difference in concentration gradients, resulting from vigorous plasmapheresis.
-Any statistically significant data, confirming the slowing of the rate of progression of ALS, must be pursued with renewed vigor.
+Some neurotoxins, already intracellular, but unattached, might possibly be eluted due to a difference in concentration gradients, resulting from repetitive plasmapheresis.
+Any statistically significant data, confirming a decrease in of the rate of progression of ALS must be pursued with renewed vigor.

-In summary, a few simple inexpensive studies may well provide the first real clues to the causes of neurodegenerative diseases.
-Should only a tiny fraction of this hypothesis be confirmed, many forms of neurodegenerative diseases could possibly be of historical interest only in less than a decade or two.
+In summary, a few simple inexpensive studies may well provide the first real clues to the cause of either or both of these neurodegenerative brain diseases, now recognized to have existed in the prior two centuries.
+Should only a tiny fraction of this hypothesis be confirmed, both diseases could possibly be of historical interest only in less than a decade or less.

 Could it be reasonable to ask a simple question?
-Can maximum cognitive function (E .g) playing chess, backgammon or bridge) stimulate the replication of glial cells rendering their associated neurons more efficient in processing increased data while providing them an additional level of sustenance.
+Can maximum cognitive function (E .G) playing chess, backgammon or bridge) stimulate the replication of glial cells rendering their anatomically associated neurons more efficient in processing increased data while providing them an additional level of sustenance.

 Many students of Alzheimer’s appear to have adopted their own plans to reduce their personal likelihood of developing this terrible disease: vigorous mental gymnastics on a regular basis: reading, writing, playing chess, or other demanding cognitive functions such as serious investing of one’s own money.